istio/istio.io/content/blog/2018/egress-tcp/index.md

 ### Access the webpage

-Let's access the webpage of the application, after [determining the ingress IP and port](/docs/examples/bookinfo/#determining-the-ingress-ip-and-port).
+Access the webpage of the application, after [determining the ingress IP and port](/docs/examples/bookinfo/#determining-the-ingress-ip-and-port).

-We have a problem...
+You have a problem...
 Instead of the rating stars, the message _"Ratings service is currently unavailable"_ is currently displayed below each review:

 {{< image width="80%" ratio="36.19%"